esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 Please amend the paths above to match your current OS if necessary.

-For more details please refer to the [freetds.conf documentation](http://www.freetds.org/userguide/freetdsconf.htm) and [unixodbc documentation](http://www.unixodbc.org/odbcinst.html).
+For more details, please refer to the [freetds.conf documentation](http://www.freetds.org/userguide/freetdsconf.htm) and [unixodbc documentation](http://www.unixodbc.org/odbcinst.html).

 MongooseIM is built with ODBC support by default.